privacyguides/privacyguides.org/docs/android/overview.en.md

 Unfortunately, OEMs are only obliged to support Verified Boot on their stock Android distribution.
 Only a few OEMs such as Google support custom AVB key enrollment on their devices.
 Additionally, some AOSP derivatives such as LineageOS or /e/ OS do not support Verified Boot even on hardware with Verified Boot support for third-party operating systems.
 We recommend that you check for support **before** purchasing a new device.
 AOSP derivatives which do not support Verified Boot are **not** recommended.

+Many OEMs also have broken implementation of Verified Boot that you have to be aware of beyond their marketing.
+For example, the Fairphone 3 and 4 are not secure by default, as the [stock bootloader trusts the public AVB signing key](https://forum.fairphone.com/t/bootloader-avb-keys-used-in-roms-for-fairphone-3-4/83448/11).
+This breaks verified boot on a stock Fairphone device, as the system will boot alternative Android operating systems such (such as /e/) [without any warning](https://source.android.com/security/verifiedboot/boot-flow#locked-devices-with-custom-root-of-trust) about custom operating system usage.

 ## Firmware Updates

 Firmware updates are critical for maintaining security and without them your device cannot be secure.
 OEMs have support agreements with their partners to provide the closed-source components for a limited support period.
 These are detailed in the monthly [Android Security Bulletins](https://source.android.com/security/bulletin).